Connecting Families is grateful to our “friends helping friends” providing great resources!

 We would like to hear from you.
 You can use the Contact Us tab in the main menu to reach us.

-This is must read for every parent of a UCD child in school:
+This is must read for every parent of a UCD child eating lunches in public school:

 A Manual for School Food Service Professionals

 USDA Memo/2017 Edition:

 Accommodating Children with Disabilities in the School Meal Programs